JagGlo/playOmics/README.md

 <img src="man/figures/README-unnamed-chunk-9-1.png" width="100%" />

-For the BRCA data, you’ll notice various patterns of data availability, with the largest group (442 subjects) having complete data for six datasets, all except proteome.
+For the BRCA data, you’ll notice various patterns of data availability, with the largest group (379 subjects) having complete data.

 ### Understanding Your Dataset